sohaamir/neuro_resources/README.md

 ## Philosophy of neuroscience
 What are the limitations of fMRI?
 What can/can't we infer about the brain using neuroimaging?
 What does it mean to observe statistically significant activity of the prefrontal cortex in response to a specific stimulus?
 Asking fundamental questions such as these are pivotal as neuroscientists to understand what our tools can and cannot be used for in our research.
-- [Tal Yarkoni's Essays](https://talyarkoni.org/writing/) Tal Yarkoni publishes essays/papers on a number of topics, including the use of statistics in neuroimaging/science.
+- [Tal Yarkoni's Essays](https://talyarkoni.org/writing/) Tal Yarkoni (Research Scientist @ X, the Moonshot Factory) publishes essays/papers on a number of topics, including the use of statistics in neuroimaging/science.

 ## Free web-courses
 - [INCF Training Space](https://training.incf.org/) A wide range of free courses covering range of topics including neuroscience and reproducibilty, curated by the International Neuroinformatics Coordinating Facility.
 - [Brainhack School](https://school.brainhackmtl.org/modules/) A list of training modules created by the University of Montreal as part of their Brainhack School.
 Modules cover introductions to bash, containers, high performance computing, as well as fMRI connectivity and parcellation.

 ## AI Tools
 Artificial intelligence is now a pivotal component of academic work, whether we like for it to be or not.
 Whilst AI tools such as GPT were initially not recommended to be used for literature searches and summaries, recent models trained on domain-specific data (i.e., research papers) are significantly more effective, and are not plagued by the previous limitations such as generating fake references.
+Whether or not you decide to implement them in your own work is a personal decision, but here are some useful resources if you decide to.
 ### General search engines/chatbots
 - [ChatGPT](https://chat.openai.com/) Does this really need an introduction?
 - [Bard](https://bard.google.com/) Google's version of ChatGPT.